How to Change Your Lifestyle

 • I’ve lost interest in things I used to enjoy

-Know these are not failures.
 They are signals.

-Real change doesn’t start with your circumstances.
+Real change does not start with forcing your circumstances to change.

 It starts with understanding what’s happening inside you.